The Ultimate Neolith Countertops

 pure white polished neolith countertops in an upscale all white kitchen

-Neolith is attractive, durable, and packed with features you’ll love when remodeling or upgrading to new kitchen countertops.
-But is it indeed better than granite or quartz?
+Neolith countertop material is attractive, durable, and packed with features you’ll love when remodeling or upgrading to new kitchen countertops.
+But how does it compare to granite or quartz?
 Let’s find out...

-Neolith is a product of a Spanish company called TheSize started in 2009 by professionals from the natural stone industry.
+Neolith is a product of a Spanish company called TheSize, which was started in 2009 by professionals from the natural stone industry.
 TheSize began producing the Neolith ultra-compact surface in 2010.

 What Are Neolith Countertops Made Of?

-Like Dekton (a competing brand), Neolith countertops are made with 100% natural materials.
+Like its competitor Dekton, Neolith countertop material is made with 100% natural materials.
 Granite compounds, natural oxides, glass, and silica minerals are combined through a process of extreme heat, pressing, and sintering into one of the most resilient surfaces available.

-The raw materials are similar to those used to make glass, porcelain, and quartz countertops but the specific combination and process are what gives Neolith its strength, hardness, and durability.
+The raw materials used to make Neolith countertops are similar to those used to make glass, porcelain, and quartz countertops.
+However, a specific combination of materials and unique production process give Neolith a superior strength, hardness, and durability:

-The high-pressure process makes the sintered stone slab very dense and non-porous, so no sealing needed and it is essentially stain-proof.
+• A high-pressure manufacturing process makes the sintered stone slab very dense and non-porous

 neolith countertops that look like concrete in contemporary urban kitchen